syedsami1/django-faq-api/README.md

 # Django FAQ Project

-This is a simple FAQ system built with Django, Django REST Framework, and django-ckeditor.
-It supports multilingual content, caching with Redis, and automatic translations using googletrans.
+# Django FAQ Project

+## Introduction
+FAQ App is a robust application designed to efficiently manage frequently asked questions (FAQs).
+Built with Django and Django REST Framework, it provides an intuitive system for storing, retrieving, and managing FAQ content.
+This application supports multilingual functionality, allowing users to access FAQs in multiple languages.
+It integrates `django-ckeditor` for rich text formatting, Redis for optimized caching, and `googletrans` for seamless automatic translations.
+With a well-defined REST API, it ensures smooth communication and easy integration with frontend applications.

 ## Features